cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 ## {% fa fa-angle-right %} How do I get an input's value in Cypress?

- Cypress DOM elements are just jQuery elements so you can use any method available in jQuery.
+DOM elements yielded in Cypress are just jQuery elements so you can use any method available in jQuery.
 Below are some examples of working with an input's value.

  ```javascript
 cy.get('input').invoke('val').then((val) => {